togajs/tunic/README.md

 ### `new Tunic([options])`

 - `options` `{Object}` - Optional grammar overrides.
-  - `options.property` `{RegExp}` - Name of property that the AST should be assigned to on Vinyl files. _Default: `"ast"`._
+  - `property` `{RegExp}` - Name of property that the AST should be assigned to on Vinyl files. _Default: `"ast"`._
-  - `options.extension` `{RegExp}` - Matches the file extension or extensions which are handled by this parser.
+  - `extension` `{RegExp}` - Matches the file extension or extensions which are handled by this parser.
-  - `options.blockIndent` `{RegExp}` - Matches any leading characters that are valid as DocBlock indentation, such as whitespace or asterisks.
+  - `blockIndent` `{RegExp}` - Matches any leading characters that are valid as DocBlock indentation, such as whitespace or asterisks.
 Used for normalization.
-  - `options.blockParse` `{RegExp}` - Matches the content of a DocBlock, where the first capturing group is the content without the start and end comment characters.
+  - `blockParse` `{RegExp}` - Matches the content of a DocBlock, where the first capturing group is the content without the start and end comment characters.
 Used for normalization.
-  - `options.blockSplit` `{RegExp}` - Splits code and docblocks into alternating chunks.
+  - `blockSplit` `{RegExp}` - Splits code and docblocks into alternating chunks.
-  - `options.tagParse` `{RegExp}` - Matches the various parts of a tag where parts are captured in the following order:
+  - `tagParse` `{RegExp}` - Matches the various parts of a tag where parts are captured in the following order:
     - 1: `tag`
     - 2: `type`
     - 3: `name`
     - 4: `description`
-  - `options.tagSplit` `{RegExp}` - Matches characters used to split description and tags from each other.
+  - `tagSplit` `{RegExp}` - Matches characters used to split description and tags from each other.
-  - `options.namedTags` `{Array.<String>}` - Which tags should be considered "named" tags.
+  - `namedTags` `{Array.<String>}` - Which tags should be considered "named" tags.
 Non-named tags will have their name prepended to the description and set to `undefined`.

 Creates a reusable parser based on the given options.
 Defaults to parsing C-style comment blocks.

-### `tunic([options]) : Tunic`

-Functional shorthand of the constructor, if that's how you operate.

 ### `#parse(block) : AST`